edpro.ai

 Studied it.
 Taught it.
 Built it.

-After seven years teaching in Massachusetts public schools, I took that instinct to Harvard's Graduate School of Education, where I earned a Master's in Technology, Innovation and Education.
-For fifteen years I returned each fall as a teaching fellow for T-522: Innovation by Design — a role that kept me grounded in the academic side of ed-tech long after I'd moved into industry.
+That instinct led me to Harvard's Graduate School of Education, where I sought out the Technology, Innovation and Education program.
+For fifteen years I returned each fall as a teaching fellow for T-522: Innovation by Design — first as a student, then as an alumnus — a thread that kept me grounded in the academic side of ed-tech long after I'd moved into industry.

-Today I'm an original member and lead architect of Upbeat, an educational analytics platform serving 180+ school districts across the United States.
+Today I'm an original member and lead architect of Upbeat, an educational analytics platform serving school districts across the country.
 Building it from the ground up — multi-tenant auth, cloud-native AWS architecture, real-time survey analytics, AI-powered open response processing — gave me a practitioner's fluency in the systems that modern ed-tech actually runs on.

 What I do now at edpro.ai — an evolution of Educational Media Solutions, my DBA for the last 15 years — sits at that same intersection, but sharper.
 I work with small companies and startups that need someone who can think across the full stack — from database schema to product strategy, from LLM integration to the classroom implications of what gets built.
+For small teams doing mission-driven work, that means one experienced partner who can carry the technical load — freeing your people to focus on the compassionate, human work that no AI can replace.
 I pair-program with AI agents and design agentic pipelines for autonomous development and quality control.
 I'm not a generalist who dabbles in AI.
 I'm an architect who has spent the last several years building production AI features and integrating modern LLM tooling into real educational software used by real kids and teachers.

 Years of work in universal design and accessibility have shaped how I build.
 Section 508 compliance and WCAG conformance aren't afterthoughts I bolt on at the end — they're baked into the architecture from day one.
 Education technology has to work for everyone, and that commitment runs through everything I ship.